On Business and Rest: Rethinking Work Through the Body

 For almost a decade, I lived with unexplained symptoms.
 When I finally received a diagnosis for a genetic condition, it was both grounding and disorienting.
 It gave language to what I had been navigating for years, while also unsettling many of the assumptions I had made about the future: how I would work, what I would build, and how much I could reasonably expect from myself.

-That reckoning was physical, but it was also philosophical.
+That shift was physical, but it was also philosophical.
 It required me to re-examine ideas I had absorbed almost without noticing: that productivity was a measure of worth, that consistency meant sameness, that effort should be invisible.

 I had to accept that my days would look different from the ones I once imagined.
 Managing my health takes time.
 Rest is not optional.
 Focus arrives in intervals rather than long, uninterrupted stretches.